dansmyers/AI/1-Search/Notes/5-Uniform_Cost_Search.md

 - When expanding nodes, always choose the **node with the lowest path cost**.
 This requires using a priority queue data structure sorted by path cost, so that popping from the queue always returns the node of minimum value.

+### About the name

+I dislike criticizing my forebearers in the field, but I hate the name "uniform-cost search".

+It's supposed to indicate that all paths of the same cumulative cost are being considered "uniformly"; e.g., all paths of cost = 5 would be considered at the same point in the search before trying more expensive paths.
+However, the name makes it sound like we're requiring that *the costs themselves be uniform*, which is absolutely not the case.

+Better names would be *lowest-cost-first search* or *cheapest-first search*.

 ## Pseudocode

 The basic approach shown below should be familiar by this point.
 This version assumes that the `successors` function calculates the incremental step cost of moving to each successor state and returns its results as a `(state, step cost)` tuple.